Stewart Mitchell

-Stewart Mitchell (November 25, 1892 – November 3, 1957) was an American poet, editor, and professor of English literature.
+Robert Stewart Mitchell (November 25, 1892 – November 3, 1957) was an American poet, editor, and professor of English literature.
 Along with Gilbert Seldes, Mitchell’s editorship of The Dial magazine signaled a pivotal shift in content from political articles to aesthetics in art and literature.

 Early life

 Mitchell was born November 25, 1892, in Cincinnati, Ohio.
 After graduating from Harvard University in 1916 he taught English literature at the University of Wisconsin.
 He resigned his position for political reasons, frustrated that he was forced to give a “politician’s son who should have been flunked” passing grades.
 Mitchell enlisted in the army, serving in France until he was discharged as a private two years later.

 Involvement with The Dial

 Mitchell returned to the United States and was hired by Scofield Thayer and James Sibley Watson as managing editor of their joint project, The Dial.
 Mitchell, in association with Gilbert Seldes, was managing editor from 1919-1920.
 His appointment as editor marked a shift in the influential, modernist little magazine’s focus on politics to an artistic, literary theme.

 Mitchell’s work for The Dial involved not only editing but, as was common with the majority of The Dial’s editors, active involvement with and submissions to the creative or literary content.